Ashutoshss/img_conversion/README.md

 # img_conversion
 ## OverView
-This file contain program file for the task submission
+This file contain program file for the task submission for the internship interview

 ## Setup
 Before running the project, ensure you have sourced the necessary setup files in your terminal.
 You can add the following lines to your `~/.bashrc` file: